8 Examples of Mental Health Videos for Raising Public Awareness

 This 3-minute mental health education video is simply made with vector animation, but it’s still very helpful.
 By telling a heartfelt, real-life story through the movements of the character, viewers can learn about the often badly-understood condition of having a panic attack.
 From symptoms in the body to the occurrences of the brain, panic attacks can seriously damage a person’s psyche as well as their physical health.
 The video emphasizes this through clear images and a strong voiceover.

 The music made the video a little less boring or tiring to watch, so the audience sticks around.
 In any case, the video effectively summarizes information that would have taken too long to be processed without the help of visualization.
-Which means that the video is short enough to fit our attention span.
+This means that the video is short enough to fit our attention span.
 That makes it a great video for teaching.

 Still too abstract?
 It's back to basic time with this e-book